Heads of Laboratories

-Dr. Nussenzweig’s laboratory studies molecular aspects of the immune system’s innate and adaptive responses, using a combination of biochemistry, molecular biology, and genetics.
+Nussenzweig’s laboratory studies the molecular aspects of the immune system’s innate and adaptive responses using a combination of biochemistry, molecular biology, and genetics.
 For work on adaptive immunity, he focuses on B lymphocytes and antibodies to HIV-1, while his studies of innate immunity focus on dendritic cells.

-The immune system protects vertebrates from a multitude of pathogens, and two types of immune responses have evolved to accomplish this task: innate and adaptive.
+The immune system protects vertebrates from a multitude of pathogens.
+Two types of immune responses have evolved to accomplish this task: one innate and the other adaptive.
 Lymphocytes are the primary effectors of adaptive immunity and assemble a diverse repertoire of immune receptors using a somatic gene recombination process known as V(D)J recombination.
 This process enables the production of a very large number of unique receptors that recognize almost any antigen, as well as self-reactive receptors, which must be silenced to prevent autoimmune diseases.

-The multitude of antigen receptors produced by V(D)J recombination are relatively low-affinity and must be refined by somatic hypermutation and class switch recombination to produce the high-affinity antibodies that protect against most pathogens including HIV-1.
+The multitude of antigen receptors produced by V(D)J recombination are relatively low-affinity and must be refined by somatic hypermutation and class switch recombination to produce the high-affinity antibodies that protect against most pathogens, including HIV-1.
 Hypermutation and selection occur in specialized micro-anatomical compartments called germinal centers.
-Dr. Nussenzweig’s laboratory investigates the molecular basis of hypermutation, and selection for high affinity antibody-producing cells in the germinal center.
+Nussenzweig’s laboratory investigates the molecular basis of such hypermutation, and the selection for high affinity antibody-producing cells in the germinal center.

 Understanding the rules that govern hypermutation and selection is especially relevant to effective vaccine responses.
-Dr. Nussenzweig’s research aims to understand these processes with the goal of creating vaccines for pathogens such as HIV-1.
-As part of that effort the Nussenzweig laboratory has cloned highly potent human antibodies to HIV-1 that are being used in clinical studies of HIV-1 prevention and therapy.
+Nussenzweig’s research aims to understand these processes with the goal of creating vaccines for pathogens such as HIV-1.
+As part of that effort his laboratory has cloned highly potent human antibodies to HIV-1 that are currently being used in clinical studies of HIV-1 prevention and therapy.